SrilalS/U-Music/README.md

 ### API KEYS
 APIKEYS.dart is gitIgnored for obvious Reasons.

 When Building This Project,

-Create the "APIKEYS.dart" file in "lib/Secrets" and add, String musixmatchapikey = 'YOUR KEY HERE';
+Create the "APIKEYS.dart" file in "lib/Secrets" and add,

+"String musixmatchapikey = 'YOUR KEY HERE';"

 ## Plugins Used
 This Projects Uses Following Plugins.